lautaropastor/BBVA-Spring-Squad3/README.md

 **REST API**

-If you are interested to see a detailed example of the different request you can do, check this link: https://app.swaggerhub.com/apis-docs/Squad-3/Disney-API/1.0.0
+If you are interested to see a detailed example of each request you can do, check this link: https://app.swaggerhub.com/apis-docs/Squad-3/Disney-API/1.0.0

 As introduction, you can get, add, remove or modify --> Genres, Characters and Movies.